50% reduction in tunnel downtime through

 In the area of interface design, I learned how to conduct user testing effectively, even with limited budgets, and how these tests significantly enhance the usability of the application.

-Main technics in this project:
+Main techniques in this project:

 Design for multi-device app, architecture and work on site